pinkeshbadjatiya/WikiSearch/README.md

 * `Stemming`: This converts all the words into its root words.
 Python library PyStemmer is used.
 * `Lemmetization (optional)`: This removes all the morphological transformations from the word and provides its raw form.
 NLTK lemmetizer is used for this purpose.

+### 2. Partial Indexes: Extracting & storing essential information in small partial indexes
 The index, consisting of stemmed words and posting list is build for the corpus after performing the above operations.
 Similar operations are performed for all the other fields.
 We assign new docIds to each instance of the Wikipedia page which helps in reducing the size as the document_id while storing, thereby reducing the index size.
 Since the size of the corpus will not fit into the main memory thus several index files are generated.
 We generate the following files:

 * `vocabularyList.txt` : This file contains the merged vocabulary obtained from Wikipedia dump.
-Its sorted by word and each lineis of the following format:
+It is sorted by word and each line is of the following format:
 	- `barack 21 25706` - Here 1st token denotes the name of the word, 2nd token denotes the file number that stores more information about the word, while the 3rd token denotes the document_frequency or count of the number of documents that have at least one occurance of the word.
 * `title.txt`: It stores the title of the Wikipedia document.
 Each line in the file is of the following format:
 	- `76 International Atomic Time` - Here, the 1st token denotes the `doc_id` of the Wikipedia page in the whole corpus.
 It will be later used by the seach tool to map the `doc_id` to `doc_name`.